Instant Connection for Pixel Streaming

 How to test it fast

-• Move OFX plugins out of their folder temporarily
+• Move OFX plugins out of their folder temporarily.

-• Restart Resolve
+• Restart Resolve.

 Plugins are one of the main reasons Blackmagic Design DaVinci Resolve Studio users think the software is broken when it’s really just one flaky OFX.
+This can also show up during export, especially if the plugin is used on the exact clip where the render fails.

 If you’re curious how Resolve behaves on an iPad for quick edits or travel work, this breakdown covers what the mobile version can realistically handle.